eric-orozco/next-map/README.md

 ## Internationalization

+This project uses **next-intl** for server-side internationalization with consolidated message files.
+All translations are stored in the `/messages` directory with one JSON file per locale containing all namespaces.

+### Supported Languages

 | Language               | Code    | Status   | RTL | Coverage |
 | ---------------------- | ------- | -------- | --- | -------- |
 | English                | `en`    | Primary  | No  | 100%     |